smford/simple-web-app-101/setup/README.md

 # Setting up your Computer for the Tutorial

-We will be using docker to build and run this tutorial, this will mean you won't have to install much stuff on to your computer and you'll be able to easily remove it in time.
+We will be using docker to build and run this tutorial, this will mean you won't have to install much on to your computer.

-I won't be going in to using docker in much depth, instead I will be giving you the instructions on how to install it on your laptop, and the instructions of how to use docker to run stuff.
+I won't be teaching you how to use docker, instead I will be giving you the basic instructions to install and use it on your laptop.

-Alternatively, you can just install golang and git on to your laptop, but that will require more configuration and it has not been tested thoroughly.
+Rather than using docker, you can just install golang and git on to your laptop, but that will require more configuration and it has not been tested thoroughly.

-Technologies used in these first two slides:
+Technologies used in these first few slides:
 - docker
 - golang
 - git